Maria Paula Survilla

-Maria Paula Survilla (February 1, 1964 – April 25, 2020), also known as Paŭlina Survilla, was an American professor of ethnomusicology and an ethnocultural activist of Belarusian descent.
+Maria Paula Survilla (February 1, 1964 – April 25, 2020), also known as Paŭlina Maria Survilla, was an American professor of ethnomusicology and an ethnocultural activist of Belarusian descent.

 Biography

 Survilla was born in Madrid, Spain to Janka and Ivonka Survilla, anti-communist activists who had left Belarus because of conflicts caused by World War II.
 They moved to France for a few years and then to Spain.
 Paula inherited her mother's natural affinity for learning new languages and became fluent in French, Spanish and Belarusian as a child.

 Early years

 When she was five, the family moved to Canada and at school Survilla learned English, her fourth language.

-Like her mother, a prominent defender of Belarus culture, Survilla became an activist at a young age, founding and chairing the Youth Canadian Ethnocultural Council.
+Like her mother, a prominent defender of Belarusian culture, Survilla became an activist at a young age, founding and chairing the Youth Canadian Ethnocultural Council.
 At the University of Ottawa, she studied ethnomusicology, graduated with her B.A. in music (clarinet, 1987) and became a member of the Governor General's Foot Guards Band.
 She also worked as a tour guide, taking visitors through the Parliament and the Governor General's Residence.